Data Protection Policy

 The data will be deleted as soon as it is no longer required in order to fulfil the purpose for which it was collected.
 Where data is collected to provide the website, this is the case when the respective session has ended.
 You end the session by completely closing your browser, i.e., not by merely closing the respective tab.

-Where data is stored in log files, it will be deleted/anonymised after half a year.
+Where data is stored in log files, it will be deleted/anonymised after one month.
 Further storage in a non-anonymous form, reduced to relevant data, only occurs for the fulfilment of investigation-related requests.
 In addition, further storage is possible, although in this case the IP addresses of the users are deleted or altered/anonymised so that they can no longer be assigned to the accessing client under any circumstances.

 6. Objection and deletion options